pm-mic/mqtt_logger/README.md

 # mqtt_logger
-simple daemon for logging mqtt messages
+Simple daemon program to log MQTT messages to an sqlite3 database.